sslover/designing-for-data-personalization/syllabus.md

     * How to create a cohesive Web page utilizing a combination of regular HTML/CSS/JS, 3rd party Javascript libraries (like chart.js), and p5js sketches.

 * Assignment Week 4:
-    * Complete Design Challenge 1 - Making (Dry) Data Personal & Playful
+    * Complete Design Challenge 1 - Making Data Personal & Playful
         * Requirements (due Week 5)
             * A working interactive Web page
             * A blog post that includes the following: